 Limitations of wet granulation

-- Dissolution rate of tablets manufactured by wet granulation may decrease with ageing.
+7. The dissolution rate of tablets manufactured by wet granulation may decrease with aging.

 In spite of all these limitations, the manufacture of tablet using wet granulation still persist due to the following reasons:

 a.
 Availability of extensive data on manufacture of existing products by wet granulation.
 This has made pharmaceutical companies reluctant to adopt new techniques except there exist a compelling reason to do that.

 b.
 Experience over the years in formulation has also shown that wet granulated granules and tablets assure good content uniformity.

 c.
 The drying process can be manipulated to produce granules with the desired moisture content.

 - Allen L. V and Ansel H. C. (2014).
 Ansel’s Pharmaceutical Dosage Forms and Drug Delivery Systems.
 Philadelphia: Lipincott Williams and Wilkins.

 - Dash, A., Singh, S. and Tolman, J. (2014).
 Pharmaceutics Basic Principles and Application to Pharmacy Practice.
 USA: Elsevier Inc.

 - Ofoefule, S. I. (2002).
 Textbook of Pharmaceutical Technology and Industrial Pharmacy.
 Nigeria: Samakin (Nig) Enterprise.